Types

 Invisible Types

-Loon is statically typed, but you'd be forgiven for not noticing.
-The compiler uses Hindley-Milner type inference to figure out every type from context.
-You never write type annotations.
-You never fight with the type checker.
-You just write code, and the compiler verifies that it all makes sense.
+Loon is statically typed, and you'd be forgiven for not noticing.
+A Hindley-Milner inference engine recovers every type from context, so you never write an annotation and never argue with the checker.
+You write the code; the compiler quietly proves it holds together.

 [let x 42] ; Int